Shu5hu/Matrix/leapp/leapp-upgrade-disconnected-from-iso.md

 yum install leapp-upgrade --downloadonly --downloaddir /leapp
 ```

-* *if you get an error from the last command about the leapp rpms dpwnload them and copy them to their dependencies*
+* *if you get an error from the last command about the leapp rpms download them and copy them to their dependencies*

 *download the leapp rpms from here*